 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Wash and dry all produce. • Finely dice tomato.
 Trim and thinly slice scallions.
 Halve lime. • In a small bowl, combine tomato, scallions, a big squeeze of lime juice, and a drizzle of olive oil.
 Season with salt and pepper. • Halve, peel, and thinly slice onion.
 Core, deseed, and dice poblano into ½-inch pieces.
 Drain beans over a separate small bowl, reserving liquid.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add onion and poblano; cook until just softened, 5-6 minutes. • Add Southwest Spice and half the beans (you’ll use the rest in the next step).
 Cook, stirring, until fragrant and warmed through, 2-3 minutes.
 Season with salt and pepper.
 Remove pan from heat.

 • Meanwhile, heat a drizzle of oil in a small pot over medium-high heat.
 Add remaining beans and cook, stirring, until slightly softened, 2-3 minutes.
 Add ¼ cup reserved bean liquid (½ cup for 4 servings).
 Simmer until warmed through, 1-2 minutes.
-Reduce heat to low and stir in 1 TBSP butter. • Remove pot from heat; mash beans until mostly smooth.
+Reduce heat to low and stir in 1 TBSP butter. • Remove pot from heat; mash beans with a potato masher or fork until mostly smooth.
 Season with plenty of salt and pepper.

 • Spread tortillas with mashed beans.
 Place a small amount of filling on one half of each tortilla, then sprinkle with pepper jack. • Roll up tortillas, starting with filled sides, to create flautas.
 Place seam sides down on a plate.